neuralmagic/deepsparse/integrations/haystack/README.md

-# Information Retrieval #
+# Haystack: Information Retrieval #
-This feature has three main contributions: A Haystack pipeline, an embedding extraction pipeline, and two classes, DeepSparseEmbeddingRetriever and DeepSparseDensePassageRetriever.
+The relevant features added as a part of the Haystack information retrieval integration are a [Haystack pipeline](/src/deepsparse/transformers/haystack/pipeline.py), an [embedding extraction pipeline](/src/deepsparse/transformers/pipelines/embedding_extraction.py), and two classes, [DeepSparseEmbeddingRetriever](/src/deepsparse/transformers/haystack/nodes.py) and [DeepSparseDensePassageRetriever](/src/deepsparse/transformers/haystack/nodes.py).

-The changes in this PR allow a user to perform information retrieval tasks using the Haystack library as well as integrate sparse Neural Magic nodes into their existing Haystack systems.
+These features allow a user to perform information retrieval tasks using the Haystack library as well as substitute in sparse retrieval nodes into their existing Haystack systems.

 ## Installation and Setup ##
 Install `farm-haystack`'s dependencies via deepsparse extras